Rate-Distortion Theory in Coding for Machines and its Application: Model Architectures and configurations

 Faster R-CNN is a region-based convolutional neural network that identifies objects within an image, providing their corresponding bounding boxes, class labels.
 The architecture of Faster R-CNN comprises a backbone that generates feature maps used by a region proposal network to create region proposals.
 These proposals and feature maps are then passed through a Region of Interest (RoI) pooling layer to predict bounding boxes and class labels, as shown in Figure \ref{fig:faster_vs_mask}.
 Mask R-CNN is an extension of Faster R-CNN that benefits from an additional branch comprising a Fully Convolutional Network, which is used to predict segmentation masks on the RoIs.

-As seen in Figure \ref{fig:faster_vs_mask}, both Faster R-CNN and Mask R-CNN networks share the same backbone architecture, for example utilizing from ResNet50 and FPN.
+As seen in Figure \ref{fig:faster_vs_mask}, both Faster R-CNN and Mask R-CNN networks share the same backbone architecture, for example utilising from ResNet50 and FPN.
 ResNet50 is composed of residual blocks and down-sampling blocks, while the Feature Pyramid Network (FPN) includes convolutional layers and up-sampling blocks to generate multi-scale feature maps, (see Figure \ref{fig:rcnn}).

-As the first cut and distillation point $C_1$, we select the output of ``Stem'' or the input of the residual block 2.
-For the next cut and distillation point, $C_2$, we choose the output of the same residual block, referred to as ``Layer 4'', which is also an input to the FPN.
-Finally, we select the outputs of ``P2-P6'' as the last distillation point, $C_3$, although it should be noted that since this includes five tensors, so for simplicity, we only utilize it as a distillation point.
+As the first cut and distillation point $C_5$, we select the output of ``Stem'' or the input of the residual block 2.
+For the next cut and distillation point, $C_6$, we choose the output of the same residual block, referred to as ``Layer 4'', which is also an input to the FPN.
+Finally, we select the outputs of ``P2-P6'' as the last distillation point, $M_6$, although it should be noted that since this includes five tensors, so for simplicity, we only utilise it as a distillation point.
+Note that the notation for the various layers of ResNet50 here is slightly different than in Appendix~\ref{appsec:modelsplit}, due to differences in implementation.

-Thus in our various configurations for both object detection with Faster R-CNN and instance segmentation with Mask R-CNN, models are split from the cut points, while the distortion is calculated based on the distillation points, and \eqnref{eq:multi_distillation} is used whenever using $M_3$ for distillation.
-For instance, in one experiment, we split the Faster R-CNN model from Stem, and the distortion is then calculated based on the MSE between pre-trained and estimated values of the Layer 4 tensor.
+Thus in our various configurations for both object detection with Faster R-CNN and instance segmentation with Mask R-CNN, models are split from the cut points, while the distortion is calculated based on the distillation points, and \eqnref{eq:multi_distillation} is used whenever using $M_6$ for distillation.
+For instance, in one experiment, we split the Faster R-CNN model at the point ``Stem``, and the distortion is then calculated based on the MSE between pre-trained and estimated values of the Layer 4 tensor.